PedroPertusi/nlp-final-project/README.md

 1. **Feature Pipelines**
    - **BoW**: TF-IDF vectorizer over unigrams + Logistic Regression
-   - **LDA**: Topic Modelling with LDA + Logistic Regression using the topic distribuition for each document.
+   - **LDA**: Topic Modelling + Logistic Regression using the topic distribuition for each document.
-   - **GloVe**: Pre-trained 100-dimensional GloVe word embeddings; represent each document by the average of its word vectors, then train a Logistic Regression classifier on these averaged embeddings
+   - **GloVe**: Pre-trained 100-dimensional word embeddings; represent each document by the average of its word vectors, then train a Logistic Regression classifier on these averaged embeddings
    - **BERT**: Pre-trained `bert-base-uncased` to extract CLS-token embeddings; freeze BERT, train only a downstream Logistic Regression